-Supporting sustainable agricultural supply chains and standards
+Promoting sustainable agricultural supply chains and improving standards

 Title: Programme for sustainable agricultural supply chains and standards Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global Lead executing agency: Varies by country Overall term: 2017 to 2020

 Smallholders produce about 90 per cent of cocoa worldwide and well over 70 per cent of the world's coffee, cotton and rubber.
 These people are the first link in a long supply chain, but despite this, they are all too often unable to make a living from their efforts in growing crops.
-Entire families, including children, work in fields and plantations day in, day out, but this is not enough to generate a living income.
+Entire families, including children, work in fields and on plantations day in, day out, but this is not enough to generate a living income.
 They are denied a dignified life and a secure existence.

 The issue of environmental compatibility and production conditions in global agriculture is successfully represented in international and national dialogue bodies.